Call - 911 Immediately

-- In case of a fire, employees should activate the nearest fire alarm
+- In case of a fire, you should activate the nearest fire alarm

 - Close doors behind you (DO NOT LOCK) as you exit the building.